ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te-'.md

 We argue that in Korean -te- assertive sentences, there is no evidential morpheme that marks  [[The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua#^71d4a3|propositional-level evidentiality]]^[Faller (2004), "The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua"], which is a relation between speaker and the proposition.
 Instead, we propose that the propositional-level evidentiality of -te- assertions comes from conversational implicature of plain assertions.
 In our account, -te- assertions are understood as plain assertions whose evidential vantage point is marked.
 As it is already a version of plain assertion, it already has propositional-level evidentiality of assertive sentences.
 Therefore, -te- sentences do not need an additional marker for propositional-level evidentiality.
 The role of "-te-" is to specify the vantage point on which the assertion's evidence is based on.

 1. direct evidence
-# 3. Our Account: '더' as marking perspective
+# 3. Our Account: *-te-* as marking perspective
-## Thesis (1) what *-te-* is not
+## 3.1. what *-te-* is not
-### -te- is not necessary modal.
+### 3.1.1. *-te-* is not necessary modal.
 (Contra Lee)
 - Lee (2013) analyzes -te- as a necessity modal.
 But we argue that it is not.
-Below is Lee's analysis: data:: 22 $[[-te]] = \lambda P_{<s,<i,t>>}.\lambda w.\lambda t. \exists t''[t''<t \land \forall w'[w' \in BEST(SO,ST/DX, w, t'') \rightarrow P(w')(t''))]]$
+Below is Lee's analysis:

+data:: 22 $[[-te]] = \lambda P_{<s,<i,t>>}.\lambda w.\lambda t. \exists t''[t''<t \land \forall w'[w' \in BEST(SO,ST/DX, w, t'') \rightarrow P(w')(t''))]]$

 - We argue that the lexical entry in 22 faces difficulty in explaining data like below:
 - Context: There was a murder in the neighborhood of John: Bill was murdered by someone.
-John is a close friend to Bill.
-He lives the next door and he is one of the officials who investigated the incident.
+John is a close friend of Bill.
+He lives next door and he is one of the officials who investigated the incident.
 John saw that Bill and Tom fought heavily the day before the murder.
-(Tom said "I will kill you.")
-And he saw that Tom buying a gun and bullets right after the fight.
-What he also saw was Tom going toward the direction to Bill's house on the day of the murder.
-And by investigating the situation, he found out that the type of bullet that Tom bought the day before the murder was the same kind of bullet that Bill had been shot.
-The next day of the murder, John talks to his officer friend about the murder.
+(John heard Tom saying, "I will kill you.")
+And he saw Tom buying a gun and bullets right after the fight.
+What he also saw was Tom going towards Bill's house on the day of the murder.
+And by investigating the crime, he found out that the type of bullet that Tom bought the day before the murder matched the kind of bullet that Bill had been shot with.
+The next day, after all finding all this out, John talks to his officer friend about the murder.
-1. In this situation, John can felicitoulsy assert the necessity epistemic modal: "톰이 빌을 쏜 것이 틀림없어" (It must be the case that Tom shoot Bill.)
+1. In this situation, John can felicitoulsy assert a necessity epistemic modal sentence: "톰이 빌을 쏜 것이 틀림없어" (It must be the case that Tom shot Bill/Tom must have shot Bill.)
-2. But, John cannot felicitously assert -te- sentence: "톰이 빌을 쐈더라." ([It is observed by the speaker] Tom shoot Bill.)
+2. In contrast, John cannot felicitously assert a *-te-* sentence: "톰이 빌을 쐈더라." ([It is observed by the speaker that] Tom shot Bill.)
-3. But by if we follow Lee (2013)'s analysis of *-te-* and take lexical entry of $[[-te-]]$ in 22, John can fellicitously assert that "톰이 빌을 쐈더라."
+3. However, if we follow Lee (2013)'s analysis of *-te-* and accept the lexical entry of $[[-te-]]$ in 22, John should be able to felicitously assert the *-te-* sentence: "톰이 빌을 쐈더라."
-		- It is because given his sensory observations of evidences(modal base) and stereotypical/doxastic ordering source, the proposition that Tom shoot Bill is true in all epistemic alternative worlds.
+		- It is because, given his sensory observations of evidences (Modal Base) and stereotypical/doxastic Ordering Source, the proposition that Tom shot Bill is true in all the best possible epistemic worlds.
 			- We can explain it further like this:
+C:: Hee - ==We can explain it further like this:== ??

-### - te- is not a morpheme that marks propositional-level evidentiality.
+### *- te-* is not a morpheme that marks propositional-level evidentiality.
 - Lee and Lim both argue that *-te-* is a morpheme that marks a propositional-level evidentiality, which is a relation between speaker and the proposition.
 - We argue that it is not.
-We argue that *-te-* is a deictic tense that denotes an EAT (Evience Acquisition Time) that is prior to ST (speech time). and that EAT is an evidential perspective from which the speaker observed (directly perceived) the situation in RT (Reference Time).
-In other words, it denotes a perspective in a certain past time from which the speaker perceived the situation.
+We argue that *-te-* is a deictic tense that denotes an EAT (Evidence Acquisition Time) that is prior to ST (Speech Time) and that EAT is an evidential perspective from which the speaker observed (directly perceived) the situation in RT (Reference Time).
+In other words, it denotes a perspective in a certain past time from which the speaker perceived the situation that predicts the content of the asserted proposition.
+C:: Hee - Shouldn't this bullet point content go into [[MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te-'#3.2. *-te-* as marking perspective (vantage point)|Section 3.2.]]??
-- There is a propositional-level evidentiality in *-te-* assertive sentences, in that the speaker must have an appropriate level of evidence in order to felicitously assert the *-te-* sentence.
-But we argue that the evidential element is not what is added by '-te-.'
-(Or by '-ass-,' 'kyess', ø in )
+- Indeed, there is a propositional-level evidentiality in *-te-* assertive sentences, in that the speaker must have an appropriate level of evidence in order to felicitously make an assertion.
+But we argue that the evidential component is not what is added by *-te-*.
+(Nor by *-ass-*, *-keyss*, *-ø-* as in Chung, 2007)

-### the propositional-level evidentiality is already present in assertions without -te-.
+### ==the propositional-level evidentiality is already present in assertions without -te-.==
--
+- ??

-## Thesis (2) *-te-* as marking perspective(vantage point) -te-
+## 3.2. *-te-* as marking perspective (vantage point)
+- We analyze the meaning of *-te-* as a deictic tense that denotes an EAT (Evience Acquisition Time) that is prior to speech time. ==EAT is a perspective from which the assertion of the states of affairs that obtains at RT.== In uttering a *-te-* sentence, C:: Hee - please check the highlighted sentence.
+It looks like a run-on sentence to me.
+1. The speaker asserts that certain states of affairs were obtained at RT ==using -te- sentences==;
+C:: Hee - I suggest erasing the highlighted part.
-- We analyze the meaning of -te- as a deictic tense that denotes an EAT (Evience Acquisition Time) that is prior to speech time.
-EAT is a perspective from which the assertion of the states of affairs that obtains at RT.
-In speaking -te- sentences, 1.
-The speaker asserts that certain states of affairs obtain at RT using -te- sentences.
-2. And the speaker conveys a presuppositional meaning that the ground of the assertion is based on certain salinet time in the past (at EAT.)
-In order to make an assertion, the speaker is required to have appropriate level of evidence proportional to the strength of the assertion.
-In assertion without -te- this evidence vintage point is not specified.
-In -te- assertive sentences, that evidence vintage point is specified by -te-.
+2. And the speaker conveys a presuppositional meaning that the ground of the assertion is based on certain salient time in the past (at EAT).
+In order to make an assertion, the speaker is required to have an appropriate level of evidence, proportional to the strength of the assertion. ==An assertion without *-te-* is not specified with the evidence vintage point.== In *-te-* assertions, that evidence vintage point is specified by *-te-*.
+C:: Hee - I rephrased the highlighted sentence.
+Please check.

 - This is similar analysis with Chung (2007), who argues that -te- itself is not an evidential.

-## Thesis (3) -te- sentences as expressing an assertion made from a perspective (EAT).
+## 3.3. *-te-* sentences as expressing an assertion made from a perspective (EAT).
-- We argue that -te- sentences are assertive sentences made from a perspective (EAT).
+- We argue that *-te-* sentences are assertive sentences made from a perspective (EAT).
 - To illustrate this, we will start with simple cases.
 We will divide cases into three.
 1. 어제 비가 오더라.
 2. 지금 비가 오더라.